Tampere/development_guide/README.md

 * 400 - Bad Request
 * 500 - Internal Server Error

 For some status codes the exact HTTP response code is the perfect explanation to the user as to why the request failed.
 If the API requires, for example, authentication, a 403 Unauthenticated tells the developer precisely what the issue was.
 The moreInfo -attribute could then point to a method of acquiring authentication credentials and the developerMessage -attribute could tell the developer to include a Authorization -header on all authenticable methods.
+Also a 404 Not Found is perfectly clear as a status.

+For simple read-only APIs the full error object might be an overkill.
+Sometimes just a status and message might suffice.

+    {
+      "status" : 404,
+      "message" : "The resource you have requested can not be found."
+    }

 ## Versions